 Crypto’s Growing Climate Impact

-Bitcoin alone might be responsible for 60% to 77% of this figure.
-In the U.S., the crypto sector uses about 0.9% to 1.7% of the nation’s electricity.
-This highlights the need for regulatory oversight and innovation in energy usage within the industry.
+Bitcoin alone may account for 60% to 77% of that total.
+Within the U.S., the crypto sector pulls between 0.9% and 1.7% of the nation’s total electricity consumption.
+Those figures make a compelling case for why regulatory oversight and energy innovation within the industry can no longer be treated as optional.

 Impact on Carbon Emissions

-The carbon emissions from cryptocurrency are alarming, with major coins potentially releasing 140 million metric tons of CO2 globally every year.
-In the U.S., this activity contributes about 25 to 50 million metric tons annually.
-That’s 0.4% to 0.8% of the country’s greenhouse gas emissions.
+The carbon footprint attached to cryptocurrency is a serious concern.
+Major coins combined could be releasing up to 140 million metric tons of CO2 globally every year.
+In the U.S. alone, crypto-related activity contributes an estimated 25 to 50 million metric tons annually, putting it at 0.4% to 0.8% of the country’s total greenhouse gas emissions.
+Those are not trivial numbers.

 Future of Eco-Friendly Crypto Solutions